bazbt3/raspberry_pi_setup/docs/90-roadmap.md

 ## Roadmap:

-## Merge the 2 scripts' contents and reduce the cron jobs & their frequency of operation.
+### Merge the 2 scripts' contents and reduce the cron jobs & their frequency of operation.

-Currently all this is activated - in theory - between 07:00 and 23:00 every day.
+Currently all this is activated - in theory - once an hour, every hour between 07:00 and 23:00, and every day.
 Though it's not going to add a massive load to my internet connection or max-out my web hosting bandwidth it's inefficient.

 ### Investigate Webhooks